 By helping students understand that gum littering is wrong and has a

 we can significantly reduce gum litter.
 Our Bin It! programme is key to this and brings

 the issue alive in an engaging and fun way which can be easily integrated into lessons.

 Bin It!
 Education Campaign

-The GLT award for 2016 will be divided across two categories with an overall winner:
+The GLT award for 2023 is divided across two categories with an overall winner: